BARC Animal Shelter and Adoptions

 DECLARING A DOG AS DANGEROUS

 The State of Texas Health and Safety Code defines a Dangerous Dog as one that either:

 - Makes an unprovoked attack on a person that causes bodily injury and occurs in a place other than an enclosure in which the dog was being kept and that was reasonably certain to prevent the dog from leaving the enclosure on its own, or;

-- To begin the process, a person must make a complaint to BARC, in the form of a sworn or unsworn statement, that a dog (or dogs) living within the city limits is dangerous.
+- To begin the process, a person must make a complaint to BARC, in the form of a sworn statement, that a dog (or dogs) living within the city limits is dangerous.
 Please complete the affidavit at https://www.houstontx.gov/barc/pdfs/Dangerous_Dog_Affidavit.pdf

-- If, upon completion of the investigation, the Animal Control Manager believes that grounds exist to declare a dog dangerous, he will issue a written order to the dog owner for the dog to be impounded at the city facility pending a hearing.
+Upon completion of our investigation, if BARC determines that sufficient grounds exist to declare a dog dangerous, BARC will issue a written order to the dog owner.

 3200 Carr Street, Houston, 77026

 Please contact BARC through 311 for questions and assistance.